ong8181/random-codes/09_RarefyCoverage/README.md

 # `rarefy_even_coverage` function
 This repository includes convenient functions to perform coverage-based rarefaction. `phyloseq` object can be easily rarefied based on a user-specified coverage by the following command.
-Functions implemented in `iNEXT` package is used. `rarefy_even_coverage` returns identical results with `phyloseq_coverage_raref` function in `metagMisc`, but a phyloseq object with `taxa_are_rows = TRUE` or `taxa_are_rows = FALSE` is accepted.
+Functions implemented in `iNEXT` package is used. `rarefy_even_coverage` returns almost identical results with `phyloseq_coverage_raref` function in `metagMisc` (https://github.com/vmikk/metagMisc), but a phyloseq object with `taxa_are_rows = TRUE` or `taxa_are_rows = FALSE` is accepted.
 In addition, `rarefy_even_coverage` returns a rarefaction curve for visualization.

+For detail, please run `demo_rarefy.R`.

+## Example
 ```{r}
 # Calculate rarefied matrix and rarefaction curve simultaneously
 ps_rare_raw <- rarefy_even_coverage(ps_sample,